pola-rs/polars-book/CONTRIBUTING.md

 3. Add the upstream remote with `git remote add upstream https://github.com/ritchie46/polars-book.git`
 4. All branches should derive from `master`, you can `git checkout -b <YOUR-BRANCH>` and write away.
 5. Commit/push to your own repo.
-6. Open a pull request as you would usually do, making sure the "base repository" is your own (`<YOUR-BRANH>` branch) and the "head repository" the upstream repo (`master` branch).
+6. Open a pull request as you would usually do, making sure the "base repository" is your own (`<YOUR-BRANCH>` branch) and the "head repository" the upstream repo (`master` branch).

 To update your own repo with code pushed on the upstream repo: